Eleven Winter Hikes for Beach Views, Desert Birds, Waterfalls and More

 Wenatchee Confluence State Park

 Distance: 2.5 miles roundtrip

 Birds, birds, birds!
-The park is just a few minutes from the heart of Wenatchee, but you can hardly tell you're near a bustling urban area - not with all of the bird call.
+The park is just a few minutes from the heart of Wenatchee, but you can hardly tell you're near a bustling urban area - not with all of the birds calling.
 Theis the prize for hikers here.
 Easy walking takes you along and over the Wenatchee River, traversing wetlands and fields and offering broad vistas.
-It's worth a visit in any season, but is especially teaming with birds in spring.
+It's worth a visit in any season, but is especially teeming with birds in spring.

 Slavin Pond Loop

 Location: Spokane area

 Distance: 3.3 miles round trip

 With more than 600 acres of rolling fields, pine-forested buttes and wetlands, the Slavin Conservation Area provides plenty of room to stretch the legs in winter.
 Bring binoculars and a field guide to spot geese, owls, ducks and more within this migratory flyway.
 This is just one of many fine properties that Spokane County is developing for recreation through its Conservation Futures program.